HRKings/GitGud/Git/Commit.md

 ---

 This submodel aims to provide best practices, naming conventions and guidelines about commits, as they are the essence of Git.
+It also aims to ease automation of changelogs.

 ## 1 - Best Practices